Council on Aging

 MEMBER SKILLSET

-Familiarity with the elder population and their needs and services available, interest in advocating for seniors’ needs, willingness to engage seniors in the community for input and feedback, commitment to attend monthly meetings approximately 1 to 1.5 hours.
+Familiarity with the elderly population and their needs and services available, interest in advocating for seniors’ needs, willingness to engage seniors in the community for input and feedback, commitment to attend monthly meetings approximately 1 to 1.5 hours.
 Recognition and acceptance of an advisory role to the City Mayor.
 Familiarity with budgets and how to monitor them.
-Long-term planning, marketing skills, communication skills, interviewing skills, openness to new ideas.
+Long-term planning, marketing skills, communication skills, interviewing skills, and openness to new ideas.

 MEETING INFORMATION

 Meeting dates/occurrence: Second Tuesday of the month at 1:30 p.m.; September through July.
-For more information, please contact the Mayor’s Office at 508-532-5400